Khushichetule09/Jwellery-site/README.md

-# 💎 Jwellery Shop Website
+# 💎 Jewellery Shop Website

-A modern, responsive **Jwellery Shop Website** built to showcase jwellery collections, product details, and brand information with a clean and elegant user interface.
-This project is suitable for small jewelry businesses to establish an online presence.
+A modern, responsive **Jewellery Shop Website** built to showcase jewellery collections, product details, and brand information with a clean and elegant user interface.
+This project is suitable for small jewellery businesses to establish an online presence.

 ---

 ## 🚀 Project Overview

-This website provides a professional digital storefront for a jwellery shop.
+This website provides a professional digital storefront for a jewellery shop.
 The platform is **frontend-only** and does not use any backend or database.
 Each product includes a **WhatsApp Chat feature**, allowing users to directly contact the shop owner to inquire or place orders.

 ---

 ## ✨ Features

 * 🖼️ Product showcase with high-quality images
-* 💍 Jwellery categories (Rings, Necklaces, Earrings, etc.)
+* 💍 Jewellery categories (Rings, Necklaces, Earrings, etc.)
 * 📄 Individual product cards
 * 📲 **WhatsApp Chat integration for each product** ("I want this product")
 * 📱 Fully responsive design (Mobile / Tablet / Desktop)